Dooez/trait-poly/README.md

 - `trp::unique_trait_ptr`, a new-allocated non-copyable trait handle;
 - `trp::alloc_unique_trait_ptr`, an allocator-aware non-copyable trait handle.

-The owning handles are currently very basic.
+The owning handles are currently basic.
 They share this API:

 - `explicit operator bool()` checks whether the handle stores an object;
 - `operator->` and `operator*` access the underlying `dyn_trait_ref`;